-- Meet with your attorney to update your will, healthcare directives and other legacy planning documents outlining how you would like matters handled in the event of a serious illness, disability, or death. - Meet with an independent financial planner for assistance in establishing a budget or spending plan to help you gain a better understanding of your new living expenses.
-This is particularly important if you were previously living on two incomes. - If you have an existing financial plan, meet with your financial advisor to update it.
-If you don't have a plan, consider engaging in the planning process.
-A comprehensive financial plan helps you identify and plan appropriately for your short and long-term income needs, taking your lifestyle goals, values and risk tolerance into consideration in developing a plan tailored to your needs and objectives.
+- Meet with your attorney to update your will, healthcare directives and other estate planning documents outlining how you would like matters handled in the event of a serious illness, disability, or death. - Be sure to meet with your financial/wealth advisor to review your budget, cash flow, and other aspects of your financial plan that need to be updated.
+This is particularly important if you were previously living on two incomes.
+If you do not have a financial advisor, consider seeking out an independent wealth advisor to help you put a comprehensive plan in place that is tailored to your needs and objectives and reflects your lifestyle goals, values, and risk tolerance.